(See also Control of Urination.)

 Urinary retention is inability to urinate or incomplete emptying of the bladder.

-People may retain urine because bladder muscle contractions are impaired, the opening of the bladder is blocked (bladder outlet obstruction), or there is a lack of coordination between bladder contraction and relaxation of the muscle that closes the opening of the bladder (urinary sphincter—see Control of Urination).
+People may retain urine because bladder muscle contractions are impaired, the opening of the bladder is blocked (bladder outlet obstruction), or there is a lack of coordination between bladder contraction and relaxation of the muscle that closes the opening of the bladder (urinary sphincter).
 Urinary retention is more common among men because prostate enlargement such as that due to benign prostatic hyperplasia may cause narrowing of the channel that carries urine out of the body (urethra).

 Drugs, especially those with anticholinergic effects, such as antihistamines and some antidepressants, can cause urinary retention in both men and women.
-Other causes include a hard lump of stool that fills the rectum and presses on the urethra (fecal impaction) and neurogenic bladder (see Neurogenic Bladder) in people with diabetes, multiple sclerosis, Parkinson disease, or prior surgery of the pelvis that damages bladder nerves.
+Other causes include a hard lump of stool that fills the rectum and presses on the urethra (fecal impaction) and neurogenic bladder in people with diabetes, multiple sclerosis, Parkinson disease, or prior surgery of the pelvis that damages bladder nerves.

 Sometimes, people cannot urinate at all.
 In such cases, the bladder stretches very painfully over a few hours as it fills with urine and people have swelling in the lower abdomen.